cambridge-ceu/csd3/applications/sra-tools.md

 Failed to call external services.
 ```

-It has been suggested to use `prefetch` in this post, nevertheless giving similar error.
+Use of `prefetch` nevertheless gives similar error.

-It turns out to be an issue with SLURM, for `vdb-dump <accession>` confirms availability of the accessions and `prefetch <accessopm>` works from an interactive Linux session.
+It appears to be an issue with SLURM, for `vdb-dump <accession>` confirms availability of the accessions and `prefetch <accession>` works from an interactive Linux session.

 Consequently, we resort to `GNU parallel` as follows,